draftm0de/github.workflows/.github/actions/docker-push/DEPLOYMENT.md

 **Multiple Tags:**
 - Pushes all tags in single action invocation
-- Tags are comma-separated with optional whitespace
+- Tags are space-separated
 - Each tag is pushed independently

 **Registry Handling:**
 - Registry prefix is optional
-- When provided, prepended to each tag
+- When provided, builds: `<registry>/<username>/<image>:<tag>`
-- When empty, assumes Docker Hub
+- When empty, builds: `<username>/<image>:<tag>` (Docker Hub)

 **Username Inference:**
-- Extracts from first tag if not provided
+- Extracts from image name if not provided
-- Works for registry-prefixed tags: `registry.io/user/app`
-- Works for Docker Hub format: `user/app`
+- Works for format: `username/image`
+- When extracted, image name is stripped to just the image part
-- Fails for bare names: `app` (no slash)
+- Fails for bare names: `image` (no slash, needs explicit username)

+**Image Name Processing:**
+- Original image input is preserved as SOURCE_IMAGE for docker tag command
+- If username extracted from image name, the image variable is stripped
+- Stripped image is used to build final tag paths

 **Error Handling:**
 - Validation errors stop execution before push